 I’ve been building a Spotify playlist for a while, which is full of music that makes me happy.
 I don’t want to call it Afrobeats because it also includes reggae, dancehall, and other genres.
 Maybe we can stick with ‘talented Black musicians who aren’t played as often as they should be in the West’?
 Though I’d love to see that shift happen soon.
 Right now the song Mafo (Yoruba slang which means “don’t break”), by Nigerian musicians Naira Marley and Young John, is a big hit in our house.
 I don’t know what it is about this song that makes my son, who turns six months old on Thursday, so excited every time he hears it.
 But as teething kicks off, and his need for stimulation reaches high gear, I am grateful for any recreational activities we can both simultaneously enjoy.
 For now, that’s mostly walks outside and dancing in the house, with this playlist on.

-This archive shares digests of The Seven that were originally shared more than one month ago.
+This archive shares digests of The Seven that were originally shared more than two months ago.

 The Seven is a weekly digest sharing a collection of seven carefully curated stories, articles, images, movies, recipes, books, songs and other content.
 Thoughtfully contextualized and passed along with consideration, for your mental nourishment.